The best hotels in Punta del Este

 March through May is a totally different story.
 You can often book 2-3 weeks out and still get decent rates.
 Shoulder season at L'Auberge or Mantra drops significantly from peak prices.
 October and November are the sweet spot for budget travelers: the weather is warming up to 18-22°C, and $85-130/night gets you a genuinely good room.

-Punta del Este's best neighborhoods
+Punta del Este's best hotel regions

 Start with the Peninsula if you want to walk everywhere and feel the real pulse of the city.
 La Barra is worth the extra pesos if you're here for design, restaurants, and Manantiales beach.